Trading Dutch well placed to pursue Russia sanctions

 Dozens of Russian firms have chosen to incorporate in the Netherlands to save money on tax, taking advantage of an extensive network of double taxation treaties.
 The country is also one of Russia's largest trade partners.

-Rotterdam, the world's fourth largest port, is a major distribution hub for fossil fuels and minerals and was the single largest destination for Russian exports in 2013, importing $70 billion of goods excluding gas, according to the United Nations and the World Trade Organisation.
+Rotterdam, the world's fourth largest port, is a major distribution hub for fossil fuels and minerals and was the single largest destination for Russian exports in 2013, importing $70 billion (41 billion pounds) of goods excluding gas, according to the United Nations and the World Trade Organisation.

 Crude oil accounted for $22 billion of the total, followed by coal and metal ores.
 Much of it was re-exported, either raw or after refining or processing - Rotterdam is the entry point for a big slice of imports to Germany, Europe's largest economy.